 - Weight loss and fitness?

+Check out this Resurge review that is an amazing supplement to lose weight quickly.
 We are in the process of changing our advertising to be more clear about what we offer (note that nothing is changing about the classes themselves), and that this is not a natural therapy but a proven method of treatment, with scientific backing, that keeps people healthy and out there doing the things they love.
 This is why our class sizes have a max of 6, why you all have an individual program, and why all classes must be taken by a qualified Physiotherapist.
 You can always contact us for further info on 02 9922 2212!